pxheim/zettelkasten/allen-2022-getting-things-done.md

 - Dreams and things you want to do, typically bucket list stuff.
 - Other lists of things like books to read, wines to try, recipes to make, etc.

-Use the calendar to remind you to check in on projects at a lat
+Use the calendar to remind you to check in on projects at a later day.
+It's a useful way to make sure you check in on things you delay.
+It's also useful to set up reminders for yourself for actions you defer due to internal factors, e.g. "I need to sleep on this before making a decision".

+Checklists are a great way to ensure that you follow a procedure when it's new to you, e.g. GTD.
+These lists can be set up as reminders for you to perform certain actions, or just useful for things you need to start doing.

+Order of working with the system should be calendar first, the next actions, then projects, then other lists if you have time.